grnet/team-collaboration-toolkit/docs/jitsi/reference.rst

   with that name must exist in the ``files`` subdirectory of the playbook (or `any directory where Ansible will search`_).
 The file must be a ``.png`` with a resolution of 1280x437.
+- ``jitsi_favicon``: The filename of the favicon.
+If unspecified, Jitsi's default favicon will be used.
+If specified, a file with that name must exist in the ``files`` subdirectory of the playbook (or `any directory where Ansible will search`_).

 .. _any directory where Ansible will search: https://docs.ansible.com/ansible/latest/playbook_guide/playbook_pathing.html#resolving-local-relative-paths